-Discover the Pretty Details That Create a Swedish Style Kitchen
+Discover the Sensational Details That Create a Swedish Style Kitchen

 The second I laid eyes on this Swedish style kitchen by Jean Stoffer Design, I fell in love.
-It’s the perfect kitchen to feature the day before Easter with its pastel blue and white color scheme.
+It’s the perfect kitchen to feature this time of year with its pastel blue and white color scheme.
 It’s light and airy and oh so pretty!
 You’ll find that the details really add to the charm and appeal of the space, starting with the custom coffered ceiling.

 Pale blue subway tiles set the stage for the kitchen’s color scheme.
 Darker blue plates and glasses can be seen through the glass front cabinets while large red knobs on the stove lend a whimsical touch.